MaxRobert1988/Various-Tools-Used-for-Ethical-Hacking-/Enumeration.md

 	* view shares

-### Perform RPC, SMB, and FTP enumeration using Nmap
+### RPC, SMB, and FTP enumeration using Nmap

 ```
 nmap -T4 -A Target
 ```

-## Perform enumeration using various enumeration tools
+## Enumeration using various enumeration tools

 ### Enumerate information using Global Network Inventory